Now

 Fika B’lore

-The bakery is in its busiest stretch since we started.
-We crossed 300 customers this month, spread across ten WhatsApp communities around Bangalore.
-Our biggest weeks are pushing past 180 orders.
-Leanne D’Costa, our first hire, joined in January and runs the kitchen with a calm precision that makes Niklas and me wonder how we managed before her.
+The bakery is holding its busiest stretch yet.
+Around three hundred customers across ten WhatsApp communities, with the bigger weeks past 180 orders, and a growing line of cafés and offices on standing orders.
+Orders now come in through a proper order page instead of WhatsApp messages alone, which our spreadsheets appreciate.
+Our first hire joined in January and runs the kitchen with a calm precision that makes Niklas and me wonder how we managed before.

 Building